mailpile/Mailpile/README.md

     ...

 The default search will search in message bodies, from lines, attachment names and subjects.
-Using the `to/from/subject/att/...` prefixes will search that part of the message only.
+Using a `to/from/subject/att/...` prefix will search that part of the message only.
 There's no way to *only* search bodies, they're too full of crap anyway.
 Adding terms narrows the search.

+The `order` commands lets you sort results.
+Available sort orders
+are: `index`, `random`, `date`, `from` and `subject`.
+Any order may be reversed by prefixing it with `reverse-`.

+You can paginate through results using `next` and `previous`.

-You can search from the command line with `mailpile.py -s term`, but that will be rather slow because the metadata index has to be loaded into RAM on each invocation.
+You can also search from the command line with `mailpile.py -s term`, but that will be a bit slower because the metadata index has to be loaded into RAM on each invocation.

 (One of the TODOs is to change the command-line invocation to be